Ruby-Network/corlink/licensing/CLI.md

 DB_PORT=5432
 ```

-Edit the values to match your database and set the `ADMIN_KEY` to a random string.
+> [!WARNING]
+> Make sure to have POSTGRES installed and running.
+If you don't have POSTGRES installed, you can use SQLITE instead.

 > [!IMPORTANT]
 > If you want, you can use SQLITE instead of POSTGRES.
 If you choose to do this (not recommended), you don't need to add the `DB_HOST`, `DB_USER`, `DB_PASS`, `DB_NAME`, or `DB_PORT` to the `.env` file.
 The server will also, automatically create the db file.

+Edit the values to match your database and set the `ADMIN_KEY` to a random string.

 To run with default settings: